-The School's academic, organizational, and financial performance under this Charter Contract shall be evaluated using the Academic, Organizational, and Financial Performance Frameworks, respectively, all are collectively attached as Exhibit "A," to this Charter Contract.
-The specific terms, forms, and requirements of the Performance Frameworks, including any required indicators, measures, metrics, and targets, are maintained and disseminated by the Commission and shall be binding on the School.
-Material changes to the Performance Frameworks shall require approval by the Commission.
+The SCHOOL'S academic, organizational, and financial performance under this Charter Contract shall be evaluated using the Academic, Organizational, and Financial Performance Frameworks, respectively, all are collectively attached as Exhibit "A," to this Charter Contract.
+The specific terms, forms, and requirements of the Performance Frameworks, including any required indicators, measures, metrics, and targets, are maintained and disseminated by the COMMISSION and shall be binding on the SCHOOL.
+Material changes to the Performance Frameworks shall require approval by the COMMISSION.

-- (a).
-The Commission will monitor and annually report on the School's progress as set out in the Performance Frameworks. - (b).
-The evaluation of the School under the Performance Frameworks shall provide guidance for the Commission to take appropriate corrective action, to renew, revoke, terminate or take other action on the Charter Contract. - (c).
-The Commission reserves the right to amend the Charter School Performance Frameworks set out in Exhibit "A" in the event of legal or statutory changes to the requirements in the Performance Frameworks in Exhibit "A".
-The School will be required to comply with any amendments of the Charter School Performance Frameworks that are required in the event of any such legal or statutory changes. - (d).
-If the School does not meet the performance standards in the Performance Frameworks, it may receive a Notice of Concern pursuant to Section 17.7 of this Charter Contract. - (e).
-Failure to meet or make sufficient progress toward meeting the performance standards may be sufficient justification to revoke or non-renew the School's Charter Contract. - (f).
-The Commission is not required to allow the school the opportunity to remedy the problem if unsatisfactory review warrants revocation in accord with HRS §302D-17(c) and/or HRS §302D-18(g).
+- The COMMISSION shall monitor and annually report on the SCHOOL'S progress as set out in the Performance Frameworks. - 2.
+The evaluation of the SCHOOL under the Performance Frameworks shall provide guidance for the COMMISSION to take appropriate corrective action, to renew, revoke, terminate, or take other action on the Charter Contract. - 3.
+The COMMISSION reserves the right to amend the Charter SCHOOL Performance Frameworks set out in Exhibit "A" in the event of legal or statutory changes to the requirements in the Performance Frameworks in Exhibit "A".
+The SCHOOL will be required to comply with any amendments of the Charter SCHOOL Performance Frameworks required in case of any such legal or statutory changes. - 4.
+If the SCHOOL does not meet the performance standards in the Performance Frameworks, it may receive a Notice of Concern pursuant to Section 17.8 of this Charter Contract. - Failure to meet or make sufficient progress toward meeting the performance standards may be sufficient justification to revoke or non-renew the SCHOOL'S Charter Contract. - 6.
+The COMMISSION is not required to allow the SCHOOL the opportunity to remedy the problem if an unsatisfactory review warrants revocation in accordance with HRS §302D-17(c) and/or HRS §302D-18(g).